 Time is essential to my work.
 I add more paper to a sculpture over time, and as a result the work itself ends up embodying the time taken to create it.
 The process is as important as the finished product.

-After getting aware of the viewpoint of an “empty self," I started in 1999 a series of works using paper, titled "Linear-Actions Projects by Drawing and Cutting."
-It looks like annual rings of a tree or topographical map or wave, but it isn’t.
-It is absolutely the traces of actions of a person, which is me.
+After becoming aware of the idea of an “empty self” I started a series of works using paper in 1999 entitled “Linear-Actions Projects by Drawing and Cutting.”
+The work looks like the annual rings of a tree, a topographical map, or a wave, but it isn’t.
+It is absolutely the traces of the actions of a person -- me.

-So to speak, I have been mapping the mysterious land between physical and emotional geography.
-I want to attain something sublime.
-The entrance of the way is detail.
-The detail is the key point of nature, and we are part of nature.
-Even though the actions are simple, I do not try to draw / cut mechanical or perfect lines in my work, for subtle natural distortions convey the nuances of human emotions, habits, or biorhythm.
-For this reason, I take care to make all works by hand.
+I have been mapping the mysterious land between physical and emotional geography.
+Even though the actions are simple, I do not try to draw or cut mechanical or perfect lines in my work, for subtle natural distortions convey the nuances of human emotions, habits, and biorhythms.
+For this reason, I take care to make all my work by hand.

 When I am drawing or cutting lines I am interested in observing the power of the changing and growing shape.
 This dynamic shape itself becomes an entity -- another geography.
 For me lines with devided positive and negative shapes are the ability to reproduce the order of the universe; they are an important motif in that they serve to connect to the whole spectrum of things.
 There is a part of me that is an individual and a part of me that is simply one human being in the natural world, but these lines connect us as we are with the surrounding natural world.